Inmates of Mountjoy Women's Prison are to take part in the Dublin Fringe Festival.

 The production runs for five nights as part of the Dublin Fringe Festival.

-An RTÉ News report by Colm Connolly broadcast 5 October 2001.
+An RTÉ News report broadcast 5 October 2001.
 The reporter is Colm Connolly.